-Also, when relying on a proof text, the meaning of other verses may be bent or taken out of context to make them agree and fit in with the desired premise, even though the real meaning of these other verses may be quite unrelated.
+Also, when relying on a proof text, the meaning of other verses may be bent or taken out of context to make them agree and fit in with the desired premise, even though the real meaning of these other verses may be unrelated.
 This has also happened with the debate about Women in Ministry as we will see later on.

 Reading Scripture in Context

-When reading Scripture, it is always helpful to have an understanding of the culture of the recipients the book or letter was originally written to - in this case, the culture of the Ephesians.
-(Paul wrote his letters to Timothy when Timothy was overseeing the church at Ephesus.)
+When reading Scripture, it is always helpful to have an understanding of the background and culture of the recipients who the book or letter was originally written for or to, in this case, the culture of the Ephesians.
+(Paul wrote his letters to Timothy when Timothy was ministering in Ephesus.)

 It is also helpful to try and understand the situation and the concerns the book or letter is addressing.
-Each book of the Bible was written for a reason, or several reasons, so it is important to ascertain the author’s aim in writing the book or letter, where possible.
+Each book of the Bible was written for a reason, or several reasons, so it is important to ascertain the author’s aim, where possible.
 When trying to understand the New Testament letters, in this case 1 Timothy, it is imperative.

 It is also important to read and comprehend the entire book or letter, and not just read a verse or passage in isolation from the rest of the text.
 In other words, we need to view verses of Scripture in the context of the book or letter it comes from, and indeed in the context of the entire Bible.